ngx-translate/core/README.md

 #### 8. Use translate context:

-You can use the `*translateContext` structural directive to provide the context of all child translation to avoir to repeat the translateParams directive.
+You can use the `*translateContext` structural directive to provide translation params to all child elements.

 ```json
 {